Best Disney Character DiningJosh2022-04-27T18:56:50-04:00

 One of the main reasons we love Donald’s Dining Safari is because it gives kids the opportunity to join the characters in song and dance.
 If your family likes a good dance party and willing to test your vocal range, then Tusker House is the spot for you!

-Adventurous eaters will be delighted to find a buffet teaming with exotic African flavors, but there are plenty less adventurous options as well.
+Adventurous eaters will be delighted to find a buffet teaming with exotic African flavors, but there are plenty of less adventurous options as well.
 The buffet offers breakfast standards like bacon, eggs, and Mickey Waffles and lunch and dinner selections like roasted chicken, beef, and mac & cheese.

 We would recommend booking this as a breakfast location for your day at Animal Kingdom.
 As soon as the park opens and your bellies are full, head straight to Kilimanjaro Safaris to beat the crowds.

 While Disney Character meals like the ones at 1900 Park Fare and the Crystal Place are certainly nice, they do tend to be on the boring side.
 That’s why we decided to go with Disney Junior Play ‘n Dine for our #5 spot on our best Disney Character Dining experiences list.

 This fun dining location is hosted in the Art Deco-style “diner” of Hollywood & Vine, a restaurant known for its Fantasmic! dinner show.
 Disney Junior Play ‘n Dine will give you a chance to interact with your favorite Disney Junior stars like Doc McStuffins, the Neverland Pirates, Sofia the First, and Handy Manny.

 Breakfast offers classic buffet items like Mickey waffles, eggs, sausages, fresh fruit, and potatoes while the lunch menu consists of the usual meat, chickens, pasta, and salads items you would expect to find at a buffet.
 Disney Junior Play ‘n Dine’s dinnertime lineup includes Summertime Dine, a beach-themed party running throughout the summer, Minnie’s Halloween Dine during the latter half of September through early November, and Minnie’s Holiday Dine from early November through early January.
 Dinner guests often include Mickey, Minnie, Donald, Daisy, and Goofy dressed to reflect the season.

 Enjoy your Disney World vacation!